vprusso/qustop/docs/tutorials.state_distinguishability.rst

   techniques that allow one to optimize over the set of PPT measurements via semidefinite programming.

+* Positive (Global): These measurements are the most general and constitute the set of all valid quantum operations that Alice and Bob can perform.
+The optimal value of distinguishing via positive operations can be phrased as an SDP.

-* `Distinguishaing Quantum States via Global Measurements <https://qustop.readthedocs.io/en/latest/tutorials.global.html>`_
+* `Distinguishaing Quantum States via Global Measurements <https://qustop.readthedocs .io/en/latest/tutorials.positive.html>`_
-* `Distinguishaing Quantum States via PPT Measurements <https://qustop.readthedocs.io/en/latest/tutorials.global.html>`_
+* `Distinguishaing Quantum States via PPT Measurements <https://qustop.readthedocs .io/en/latest/tutorials.ppt.html>`_
-* `Distinguishaing Quantum States via Separable Measurements <https://qustop.readthedocs.io/en/latest/tutorials.global.html>`_
+* `Distinguishaing Quantum States via Separable Measurements <https://qustop.readthedocs .io/en/latest/tutorials.separable.html>`_

 Optimal probability of distinguishing a quantum state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^